-TWIN FALLS, Idaho — A Twin Falls couple is suing the Twin Falls Police Department over a shooting incident that occurred in January of last year.
+TWIN FALLS, Idaho — A Twin Falls couple is suing the Twin Falls Police Department over a shooting incident that occurred in January 2024.
 According to court documents, officers shot Matthew Livingston at his front door while he was holding a rifle.

 The incident occurred shortly after midnight on January 11, 2024, when two 911 calls reported sounds of gunshots in a rural residential area along Hankins Road.
 The second caller claimed to have witnessed a man, believed to be Livingston, shooting an object in their front yard toward a vacant field.

 Local authorities stated that discharging firearms within Twin Falls city limits is a misdemeanor.
-A police spokesperson tells Idaho News 6 that officers respond to calls reporting gunfire in the neighborhood.
+A police spokesperson tells Idaho News 6 that officers are sure to respond to calls reporting gunfire in the city.

 In the lawsuit, Livingston alleges that Infanger did not identify himself as law enforcement and failed to declare intent to use deadly force, both of which are outlined in the Twin Falls Police Department's policy manual.
 Livingston asserts that he did not knowingly or intentionally refuse any commands made by the officers prior to being shot.
 He was rushed to the hospital for emergency surgery and reports that he is still recovering.